Engaged employees deliver better patient satisfaction

 3. “This company enables me to work at my full potential.”

-- Make sure you’re doing things efficiently and well.
-Your employees suffer and patients certainly notice when you are not running a tight ship.
+2. Make sure you’re doing things efficiently and well.
+Your employees suffer and patients certainly notice when you are bogged down with long waiting times and poor quality.

 - Empower employees to share feedback on the processes they work with every day.

 - Create and communicate common rules for how to prioritize and hand off work.